M.A. in Economics

 - Research Opportunities

 - Contact Us

-STEM-designated: The M.A. program at Ohio University prepares diverse students to apply economic theory to real world situations.
+STEM-designated: The M.A. in Economics program at Ohio University prepares diverse students to apply economic theory to real-world situations.
 The program qualifies as an Optional Practical Training Extension for STEM Students (STEM OPT) designated program, allowing international students to extend their training in the United States by 24 months after graduation.

 The program mission is to provide students with rigorous quantitative and analytical skills to find a career in the public/private sector or pursue a Ph.D. degree in economics.
 The program emphasizes practical applications of economic theory.
 It is organized to provide students with analytical tools by which they can use to solve many economic problems existing in the real world.
 The program provides students with practical econometric skills that are popularly used in both private and public sectors.

 Time to Degree: All academic requirements can be completed within 12 months, beginning in the fall semester and ending in August of the following year.